joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/07/theater/liberation-tony-awards-best-play.html

 **Nithya Raman Overtakes Spencer Pratt in Race for L.A.
 Mayor**\
-`Ms. Raman, a progressive lawmaker, pulled into second place in the race to see who will face Mayor Karen Bass in November.
+`Nithya Raman pulled into second place in the race to see who will face Mayor Karen Bass in November.
 There are more votes to be counted.`\
 https://www.nytimes.com/2026/06/07/us/nithya-raman-spencer-pratt-los-angeles-mayor-race.html

 **John Lithgow Wins the Tony for Best Actor in a Play**\